Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Structural properties of dh complexes

 \item The map induced by composition

 is a topological (poset) map. \end{itemize}

-Recall that for directed graphs $G$ and $H$ the \defi{coproduct} $G \sqcup H$ is the digraph whose vertex set and edge set are given by disjoint unions.
+Recall that for digraphs $G$ and $H$ the \defi{coproduct} $G \sqcup H$ is the digraph whose vertex set and edge set are given by disjoint unions.
 The homomorphism complex interacts with this operation in a predictable way.